 Outsourcing to single-language vendors will give you a larger pool of translators to help you deal with the peaks in translation demand around your product release date.

-Using many single-language vendors will, however, require coordinating among them to make sure that each one has all your requirements, uses a consistent localization process, supports the same translation memory formats, and owns the needed tools and expertise to deal with your product requirements.
-Also, single-language vendors frequently operate overseas, making different time zones a potential issue.
+You can of course using many single-language vendors to build a comprehensive localization & translation team.
+This will however require frequent coordination among them.
+This is to make sure that each one has all your requirements, uses a consistent localization process and supports the same translation memory formats.
+Also, you want to make sure that they own the needed tools and expertise to deal with your product requirements.
+Lastly, single-language vendors frequently operate overseas, making different time zones a potential issue.

 Delegating to distributors and VARs (Value Added Resellers)